Eating Disorder Awareness Week is February 1 - 7, 2018

 Eating Disorder Awareness Week (EDAW) is approaching fast.

-As always, EDAW will be a truly collective effort.
-The provinces, territories and many municipalities are set to light notable landmarks in purple from February 1 to 7 to support eating disorder awareness - including the Peace Bridge in Niagara Falls, High Level Bridge in Edmonton, City Hall in Vancouver.
-Groups across the country are busy planning awareness-raising and educational activities for their communities, using the hashtags #NotAChoice and #EDAW2017 (#SEMTA2017 in French) to get the word out.
+As always, EDAW is a truly collective effort.
+Provinces, territories and many municipalities are set to light notable landmarks in purple from February 1 to 7 to support eating disorder awareness - from Vancouver City Hall to the Peace Bridge in Fort Erie, ON to Charlottetown City Hall.
+Groups across the country are planning awareness-raising and educational activities for their communities, using the hashtags #EDAW2018 (#SemTA2018 in French) and #7billionsizes to get the word out.

 If you have an event planned, let us know and we'll happily promote it on our website as well as our Facebook and Twitter feeds.

-We know that through open, supportive dialogue, we can help break the shame, stigma and silence that affect nearly a million Canadians living with a diagnosed eating disorder - and the millions of others struggling with food and weight preoccupation.
-Our message can bring important information about these illnesses to people across the country and spread hope to those affected.
+We want to remind Canadians that talking has the potential to save lives.
+We know that through open, supportive dialogue, we can help break the shame, stigma and silence that affect nearly 1 million Canadians that are living with a diagnosed eating disorder.

 We'll be reaching out to the media to seek coverage for EDAW with stories that demystify this often misunderstood and underfunded mental illness.
 You can help by reaching out to local news outlets or by displaying one of our brand-new EDAW 2017 posters.
 Click here to purchase this poster today (quantities are limited!) or visit our online store to check out the poster bundle-packs available.